 The first step of small-signal noise analysis is the computation of the circuit's operating point.
 In this computation all noise sources are disabled (set to 0).
-The obtained operating point is used for computing the power density spectrum of the noise generated by the MOS transistor and represented by i{n3} .
-Two noise sources are independent of the operating point (thermal noise generated by the two resistors represented by i{n1} and i{n2}).
+The obtained operating point is used for computing the power spectral density of the noise generated by the MOS transistor represented by i{n_3} .
+Two noise sources representing the noise generated by the two resistors (i{n_1} and i{n_2}) are independent of the operating point.
 The operating point is also used for computing the linearized models of nonlinear elements (i.e. MOS transistor).
 After the linearization is complete the frequency-domain system of equations for the linearized circuit is assembled.
-The coefficient matrix (\mathbb{Z}) for the circuit in Fig. 4 was constructed in the previous lecture, contribute only to the right-hand side of the system.
-The only thing we need to construct is the right-hand side, which is easy, as we already know the matrix footprint of an independent current source.
-If we set the complexor representing the AC current generated by i{n1} to 1 the complexor of the response observed at v_3 will be identical to the transfer function we want to compute.
-This may seem strange because in previous chapter we were discussing how the excitations for small-signal frequency-domain analysis must be small signals.
-On the other hand, small-signal analysis computes the solution of a linear circuit.
-For linear circuits arbitrary magnitudes can be used for excitations.
-By increasing the excitation of a linear circuit the output signal increases by the same factor.
-Of course, in real world circuits such large excitations don't result is small sinusoidal perturbations of the operating point.
-But then again, real world circuits are not linear and cannot handle arbitrary magnitudes of excitation.
-With this in mind we obtain the following system of equations
+The coefficient matrix (\mathbb{Z}) for the circuit in Fig. 4 is

 The output noise comprises contributions from all three noise sources.
-To compute these contributions we first need to compute the transfer functions from these noise sources to the output signal.
+To compute these contributions we first need to compute the transfer functions from every noise source to the output.
 For that purpose the small-signal analysis described in the previous chapter is used.
-The procedure we are going to describe computes the power spectrum density of output noise at a single frequency.
+The procedure we are going to describe computes the power spectral density of output noise at a single frequency.